github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-github-copilot-in-a-jetbrains-ide.md

 shortTitle: JetBrains
 ---

-To troubleshoot issues with {% data variables.product.prodname_copilot %} or your Jetbrains IDE, you can view the log files.
-The location of the log files depends on the Jetbrains IDE you are using.
+To troubleshoot issues with {% data variables.product.prodname_copilot %} or your JetBrains IDE, you can view the log files.
+The location of the log files depends on the JetBrains IDE you are using.
 For more information, see "[Configuring GitHub Copilot in a JetBrains IDE](/copilot/configuring-github-copilot/configuring-github-copilot-in-a-jetbrains-ide)."

 ## Collecting log files

-These steps describe how to view and collect the log files for the following Jetbrains IDEs:
+These steps describe how to view and collect the log files for the following JetBrains IDEs:

 - IntelliJ IDEA
 - Android Studio